Fruits and Veggies for Pets

 Introducing new foods into your pet's diet may cause upset stomach issues such as vomiting or diarrhea.
 Be cautious by introducing only one new fruit or vegetable at a time so that you can be aware of any health changes.

-Be sure to wash all fruits and remove seeds and pits before feeding to pets.
+Be sure to wash all fruits and remove rinds, inedible skins, seeds, and pits before feeding to pets.

 Steer clear of: Grapes and raisins can cause kidney damage for cats and dogs, so avoid feeding these entirely.
 Citrus fruits like lemons, limes, and grapefruit as well as persimmons can cause upset stomach.